Microsoft SharePoint Online Connector

 Within the connector’s configuration please add the following information:

 1. Tenant Id.
-Is the tenant Id information from Step 20 above.
+Is the tenant Id information from the steps above.

 2. Client Id.
-Is the client Id information from Step 20 above.
+Is the client Id information from the steps above.

 6. Rate limit: You can furthermore reduce the number of API calls per second.